New Study Show Brisbane First Time Home Buyers Are Saving Deposits 2x Quicker Than Sydney Buyers

 It is safe to say Victoria and NSW isn’t a great place to be buying your first home currently.
 The smarter buyers are moving out to Brisbane, Perth, and Adelaide for the comparatively lower Median-priced homes and shorter time to save for the deposit.

 On average it will take a Brisbane FTB 4.5 years to save, for the $105,950 median price home deposit.
 With the added benefit of Queensland’s $20,000 grant program for FTBs, there has been an 11.2% increase in first home purchases in 2017.

 What does this mean and how can a Brisbane First Time Buyer take advantage of the quicker time and lower prices?

 Well as a first-time buyer it is always best to seek the help of an expert.
-Who can explain the quickest route to keys?
-Patrick Cranshaw – expert loans advisor at North Brisbane Home Loans has told us about some popular options that can be used to speed up that time and get your first home quicker than the average.
+Here some popular options that can be used to speed up that time and get your first home quicker than the average.

-Many FTBs in Brisbane come to Pat with a strong plan, stable jobs and not quite the deposit needed to make the jump with a bank.
+Many FTBs in Brisbane come with a strong plan, stable jobs and not quite the deposit needed to make the jump with a bank.

-Which is where the benefit of using an independent advisor comes in.
+Which is where the benefit of using a professional home loan broker comes in.
 They already have established relationships with loan providers and can provide leeway on the requirements.
 While also knowing how to get you the best bang for your buck.

 Many first time home buyers are moving into arrangements with their family’s support.
 This can be in the form of “Guarantee” type loan.
 Where the family of the FTB will guarantee the mortgage payments even if the buyer cannot make the payments.
 It adds a layer of security for the bank which means lower minimum deposits, and no need for mortgage insurance which can be costly.